-Simmins has written for United Church Observer, Canadian Living, Magazines Canada, Halifax Magazine, Progress, Atlantic Business and Saltscapes, among others.
-She has also published in newspapers from coast to coast, and is a regular contributor to The Antigonish Review and Atlantic Books Today.
-In 2018, she wrote a series of features for community newspaper, The Reporter, in Port Hawksbury, Nova Scotia.
+Among the magazines Simmins has written for are: Canadian Living, Magazines Canada, United Church Observer, Halifax Magazine, Progress, Atlantic Business, and Saltscapes.
+She is a regular reviewer for The Antigonish Review and Atlantic Books Today.
+She has also written feature interviews for The Reporter, the community newspaper in Port Hawkesbury, NS.

-Marjorie Simmins has a Bachelor of Arts in English Literature from the University of British Columbia and a Certificate in Adult Education from Dalhousie University.
-In 2011, she completed a Master of Arts, Research, focusing on memoir studies, at Mount Saint Vincent University.
-She teaches memoir writing on both coasts, most recently as a guest-alumna, at the UBC Alumni Centre, in Vancouver, BC (2016); at StoryFest, in Hudson, QC (2017); at Thinkers Lodge, Pugwash, NS (2014-2019); and the Fortress of Louisbourg, NS (2019).
+Marjorie Simmins has a Bachelor of Arts in English Literature from the University of British Columbia, a Certificate in Adult Education from Dalhousie University, and a Research Master of Arts in Literacy Education, at Mount Saint Vincent University.
+She teaches memoir writing across Canada, at venues such as at the UBC Alumni Centre, in Vancouver, BC (2016); at StoryFest, in Hudson, QC (2017); at Thinkers Lodge, Pugwash, NS (2014-2019); and the Fortress of Louisbourg, NS (2019).
 Recently, she has begun to teach coast to coast (still waiting for the north coast!)
 Zoom workshops.